 - Some of or all of your income were already taxed or will be taxed by a foreign country, then you will need to file to ensure you are not double taxed!

-The following filing thresholds are for both US citizens abroad and on the homeland for the tax year 2019 (in 2020).
+The following tax filing thresholds are for both US citizens abroad and on the homeland for the tax year 2020 (in 2021).

 The due date to file the 1040 Form is generally due on the same day of every year – April 15th.
-US expats, however, have the opportunity to extend this due date farther to June 15th (or even to October 15th by filing an extension).
+US expats, however, have the opportunity to extend their tax filing obligation to a farther date – to June 15th (or even to October 15th by filing a free extension).